davekinkead/thesis/README.md

-This is a collection of notes for my PhD in Political Philosophy at the University of Queensland.
-My thesis is still under development but the core argument will be:

-> "That a legitimate material interest ought to be both a necessary and sufficient condition for suffrage"
+The thesis that I will defend is that a legitimate material interest ought to be both a necessary and sufficient condition for suffrage.
+My dissertation will be comprised of two parts:

+- Extending John Burheim's observation that only those affected by some issue ought to have any say in the matter and defending it as a normative political principle.
+- Examining the consequences of this principle and how it affects democratic governance.

 Argument Outline
 ================